docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 Prototype Elements toggles the display of the JavaScript object prototype chain.
 Each variable has a small icon that indicates the data type.
 An invalid object (that is, a reference to an object that has been deleted) shows the object icon crossed out in red.
 An undefined value has no icon.

-CHAPTER 2: The ExtendScript Toolkit

-Debugging in the Toolkit

-34

 Boolean
 Number
 String